 - Organizational silos hinder integration.
 Within the typical marketing organization, five stakeholder groups – including digital, analytics, media-buying, loyalty, and direct marketing – utilize different tools.

 - Platform integration is a key hurdle.
 More than 60 percent of marketers said better integration of existing tools would help them derive greater value from data.
 The same number also said their business would benefit from improved processes for sharing data among various tools.

 - Cross-channel marketing is an unrealized goal.
-Less than half of marketers are currently leveraging data and technology for key cross-channel initiatives such as targeting, engagement and measurement.
+Less than half of marketers are currently leveraging data and technology for key cross-channel initiatives such as targeting, engagement, brand loyalty and measurement.